-1. ow can you demonstrate or verify to the survey team that the operation of the centre guided by: - Legislative and regulatory requirements? • The strategic goals of applicable government entities? • Contractual obligations and deliverables required by the funder?
+1. How can you demonstrate or verify to the survey team that the operation of the centre is guided by: ■] Legislative and regulatory requirements?

-To most form at the level of the 2
+- .
+The strategic goals of applicable government entities?

+- - (Contractual obligations and deliverables required by the funder?

+Feedback from persons served?

+• Input from the local community?

+• Input from the local community?

 • Input from the local community?

 • Input from the local community?